-Our Catastrophe Reinsurance segment premiums are prone to significant volatility due to the timing of contract inception and also due to the business being characterized by a relatively small number of relatively large transactions.
-In addition, our property catastrophe reinsurance gross premiums written continue to be characterized by a large percentage of U.S. and Caribbean premium, as we have found business derived from exposures in Europe or the rest of the world to be, in general, less attractive on a risk-adjusted basis during recent periods.
+Our Catastrophe Reinsurance segment gross premiums written continue to be characterized by a large percentage of U.S. and Caribbean premium, as we have found business derived from exposures in Europe, Asia and the rest of the world to be, in general, less attractive on a risk-adjusted basis during recent periods.
 A significant amount of our U.S. and Caribbean premium provides coverage against windstorms, notably including U.S. Atlantic windstorms, as well as earthquakes and other natural and man-made catastrophes.

+Year ended December 31, 2014 2013 2012

+(in thousands)

-Year ended December 31, 2013 2012 2011 (in thousands) Ceded premiums written - Catastrophe Reinsurance segment \$ 367,301 \$ 416,172 \$ 403,736 Ocaca premiants written - Catastrophic Neinsurance segment Ψ 307,301 Ψ 410,172 Ψ +00,
+Ceded premiums written - Catastrophe Reinsurance segment \$ 392,361 \$ 367,301 \$ 416,172

+-